irrfannazir/cython-library/README.md

 A simplest and lightwieghted python library for executing calculations and algorithm effectively.

 *Why this even exists?*
-This is the fastest way possible for calculation.
+This is the potentially faster as much as possible.
+It uses low memory.
+It is simple.
+No OOPS in it.

 *How did this made?*
 The functions are written in C programming language.